 Given the increased focus on clean-ups and single-use plastic education during this project, the Foundation hopes to see a reduction in both large and small pieces of plastic.

 The In-No-Plastic project is comprised of an association of 17 partners and 10 different countries in Europe and the Caribbean.
 The Nature Foundation will work alongside the Dutch Caribbean Nature Alliance (DCNA), a participating partner.
 In-No-Plastic began in October 2020, and is a three-year project funded with a 7.4 Million Euro grant from the EU H2020 research project, funded under the call ”Pilot action for the removal of marine plastics and litter,” Topic ID: CE-FNR-09-2020 (Grant Agreement 101000612).

 Are you interested in participating in the In-No-Plastic initiative?
-We are looking for volunteers to monitor beaches for litter and help clean up plastic pollution from the shores.
+We are looking for volunteers to help clean up plastic pollution from the shores.
 Fill out the volunteer form so you can be added to our email list when volunteering opportunities arise.

 - Download the app (to be announced)

 - Pick up trash and recyclables and dispose of them correctly